 Engaging youth as activity leaders in nonprofits, community organizations, and other areas includes young people facilitating, teaching, guiding, directing, and otherwise leading youth, adults, and children in a variety of ways.

-Ways Youth can Change the World as Activity Leaders
+Ways Youth Engagement Happens for Youth as Activity Leaders

 Youth as Cultural Facilitators — Young people can do more than simply learn about culture.
 Instead, youth engagement can happen with youth as essential leaders, drivers and motivators of culture, heritage and history.
 A few activities they can lead include teaching native languages, being hired as historical tour guides, or facilitating workshops on youth culture.